abr123/community-starter-kit/README.md

 ## What it does

-  # such as feature 2
+1.such as feature 2
-  # and feature 3
+2.and feature 3

 ## Getting started